 4) Installation of programs and hardware

-Instructions is provided under Documents in the right hand margin.
+Instructions is provided under Documents.
 For support regarding errors and problems contact the department IT-manager or Nordic Port (firstname.lastname@example.org).